suryabhupa/ubuild-jekyll/index.md

     better way to study and understand important machine learning papers and ideas.
-    To this end, we designed <a href="https://www.depthfirstlearning.com/"><strong>Depth First Learning</strong></a>, a pedagogy for diving deep by carefully tailoring a curriculum around a particular ML paper or concept.
-Examples include <a href="http://www.depthfirstlearning.com/2018/InfoGAN">InfoGAN</a>,
+    To this end, we designed <a href="https://www.depthfirstlearning.com/"><strong>Depth First Learning</strong></a>, a pedagogy for diving deep by carefully tailoring a curriculum around a particular ML paper or concept and leading small, focused discussion groups.
+So far, we've created guides for <a href="http://www.depthfirstlearning.com/2018/InfoGAN">InfoGAN</a>,
     <a href="http://www.depthfirstlearning.com/2018/TRPO">TRPO</a>, <a href="http://www.depthfirstlearning.com/2018/AlphaGoZero">AlphaGoZero</a>,
     and <a href="http://www.depthfirstlearning.com/2018/DeepStack">DeepStack</a><strong>.</strong>
   media: